Fault-Tolerant Quantum Key Distribution: Enabling Overclocked Modulation: Theoretical framework

-Specifically, pulse correlations are incorporated into the model through a series of constraints that restrict the deviations between the actual intensity and state preparation from an idealized scenario with no correlations.
-These constraints are validated by Alice during the transmitter characterization step prior to the protocol execution, and serve as inputs for the security proof.
-We refer the reader to the Supplementary Information for further details.
 Additionally, SPFs are accommodated via the rejected-data analysis~\cite{tamaki2014loss}, which allows to tightly estimate the detection statistics of some virtual states that are required to compute the phase-error rate of the protocol.
 Importantly, due to the presence of information leakage, the states of the single-photon contributions do not lie in a qubit space, preventing us from directly calculating the phase-error rate.
 To solve this, we rely on the so-called CS inequality~\cite{pereira2020quantum,zapatero2021security} to estimate the measurement statistics of an auxiliary state---that lies within the qubit space spanned by the $Z$-basis states---which is sufficiently close to the test state (\textit{i.e.}, to the single-photon state encoding $r_k=+$).
 Moreover, we employ a refined decoy-state method which uses linearized CS constraints~\cite{zapatero2021security,sixto2022security} to bound the single-photon yields and error rates in the presence of intensity correlations.
-By combining these tools, our method overcomes the transmitter's bandwidth limitations by simultaneously addressing cross-correlations between bit/basis encoding and the decoy-state intensities---providing tight bounds on the information leakage---as well as SPFs.
+By combining these tools, we can realize the modulation overclocking.

 In the asymptotic regime of infinitely many rounds, the SKR can be approximated as~\cite{zapatero2021security}

 where $p_{1|\mu}^L$, $y_Z^L$, and ${e}_{\rm p}^U$ denote, respectively, a lower bound on the probability of emitting a single-photon pulse when Alice selects the intensity setting $\mu$, a lower bound on the single-photon yield, and an upper bound on the single-photon phase-error rate (both in the $Z$ basis), averaged over all possible $\xi$-length setting sequences; $h(\cdot)$ denotes the Shannon binary entropy function; $f$ is the error correction efficiency; $Q_{\mu}^Z$ is the gain of the overall signal states in the $Z$-basis; and $e_{\rm b}$ is the quantum bit-error rate of the sifted key in the $Z$-basis.